Family history

 • Most breast cancers are not caused by genetic factors

-• The earlier a cancer is detected, the greater the likelihood of successful treatment
+• The earlier a cancer is detected, the higher the chance of successful treatment

 • Having a family history doesn’t mean you will develop breast cancer

-Your doctor can use a familial risk assessment tool to provide a more complete assessment of your breast cancer risk.
+You should speak to a doctor about your family history.
+They can then use a familial risk assessment tool to better assess your breast cancer risk.

 average risk2